Peninsular War: Conventional warfare

 To defeat the insurgency, Pierre Dupont de l'Étang led 24,430 men south toward Seville and Cádiz; Marshal Jean-Baptiste Bessières moved into Aragon and Old Castile with 25,000 men, aiming to capture Santander and Zaragoza.
 Moncey marched toward Valencia with 29,350 men, and Guillaume Philibert Duhesme marshalled 12,710 troops in Catalonia and moved against Girona.

-At the two successive Combats of El Bruc outside Barcelona, Schwarz's 4,000 troops were defeated by local Catalan militia, the Miquelets (also known as sometents).
+At the two successive Combats of El Bruc outside Barcelona, local Catalan militia, the Miquelets (also known as sometents), defeated François Xavier de Schwarz's 4,000 troops.
 Guillaume Philibert Duhesme's Franco-Italian division of almost 6,000 troops failed to storm Girona and was forced to return to Barcelona.
-6,000 French troops under Charles Lefebvre-Desnouettes attacked Zaragoza and were beaten off by José de Palafox y Melci's militia.
+Six thousand French troops under Charles Lefebvre-Desnouettes attacked Zaragoza and were beaten off by José de Palafox y Melci's militia.
 Moncey's push to take Valencia ended in failure, with 1,000 French recruits dying in an attempt to storm the city.
 After defeating Spanish counterattacks, Moncey retreated.
 At the Battle of Medina de Rioseco on 14 July, Bessières defeated Cuesta and Old Castile returned to French control.
 Blake escaped, but the Spaniards lost 2,200 men and thirteen guns.
 French losses were minimal at 400 men.
 Bessières's victory salvaged the French army's strategic position in northern Spain.
 Joseph entered Madrid on 20 July; and on 25 July he was crowned King of Spain.
 On 10 June, five French ships of the line anchored at Cádiz were seized by the Spanish.
 Dupont was disturbed enough to curtail his march at Cordoba, and then on 16 June to fall back to Andújar.
 Cowed by the mass hostility of the Andalusians, he broke off his offensive and was then defeated at Bailén, where he surrendered his entire Army Corps to Castaños.

 The catastrophe was total.
 With the loss of 24,000 troops, Napoleon's military machine in Spain collapsed.
 Stunned by the defeat, on 1 August Joseph evacuated the capital for Old Castile, while ordering Verdier to abandon the siege of Zaragoza and Bessières to retire from Leon; the entire French army sheltered behind the Ebro.
 By this time, Girona had resisted a Second Siege.
 Europe welcomed this first check to the hitherto unbeatable Imperial armies—a Bonaparte had been chased from his throne; tales of Spanish heroism inspired Austria and showed the force of national resistance.
 Bailén set in motion the rise of the Fifth Coalition.